charignon/github-review/README.md

-# GReview: code review from the comfort of Emacs.
+# greview: Github code reviews with Emacs.

 This package contains a handful of Emacs commands to review github pull request wihtout leaving Emacs.